txt.lurk.org

 in terms of donations.
 We started an <a

-been amazed at how people have chipped in.
-Because we are small,
+and have been amazed at how people have chipped in.
+Because we are

-frugal, anti-cloud and get some of our infrastructure sponsored<a
+small, frugal, anti-cloud and get some of our infrastructure

 little costs regarding infrastructure.
 The reason we started